Non-stop flights to Manila (MNL)

 From Tuguegarao, you can fly non-stop with Cebu Pacific or Philippine Airlines.

-From Virac, Catanduanes, the only airline with direct flights is Cebu Pacific.
+From Virac, Catanduanes, direct flights are offered by Cebu Pacific.

 From Zamboanga City, you can fly non-stop with Cebu Pacific or Philippine Airlines.